ThinkAutomation Logo

 Message Store View

-Reading messages from the message store involves first requesting a count based on search criteria.
+Reading messages from the message store involves first requesting a count. (optionally based on criteria).
 The count will return the total number of messages for the given criteria.
 Message summaries are then requested by page.
 Each page will return a maximum of 1000 massages.
 So if the count returns 10,100 then this represents 11 pages number 1-11.
 The first 10 pages will return 1000 messages.
 The 11th page will return 100.

 Get Message Store Count